rust-lang/rust/src/doc/guide-pointers.md

 What gives?
 It needs a pointer!
 Therefore I have to use pointers!"

-Turns out, you don't. __All you need is a reference__.
+Turns out, you don't.
+All you need is a reference.
 Try this on for size:

 ~~~rust
 # fn succ(x: &int) -> int { *x + 1 }